OTonGitHub/.NET-React/README.md

 - decided to maybe not disable telemtry for dotnet CLI when working in a codespace, to support .NET development.
 - run `dotnet restore` to get access to dependencies via transititive dependencies.
 - Hmm, it seems if you need nuget package between projects, and if there is a dependency on project level, install in child one, as a `dotnet restore` will pick up packages from dependencies and transitive dependencies? think.
+- Make use of refactor namespace shortcut in vscode, or resharper if using visual studio to save time and avoid wasting time renaming namespaces.

 ### .NET Commands